katre/katre.github.io/beanstalk/index.md

 3. A set of giant-sized bracers of archery
 4. A bowl of commanding water elementals

-encounters: a guest cloud giant, servants, Mildred
+Encounters: a guest cloud giant, servants, Mildred

 #### Bedroom